Bentonite Clay Benefits and Uses

-- Balances gut bacteria (friends of our blog know that we consider the state of your gut bacteria to be the #1 indicator of your overall health)
+- Balances gut bacteria (friends of our blog know that we consider the state of your gut bacteria to be the #1 indicator of gut health

 - Alkalizes the body – Your body often becomes acidic through a crappy diet.
 Some experts (like Dr Theodore A. Baroody) believe that pretty much all disease comes from acidic waste in the body.